 May aid in the diagnosis of chikungunya viral infection during acute phase of disease (>5 days after symptom onset).
-In endemic regions, recommend co-testing for dengue and Zika virus because clinical picture of these diseases is similar.
+Testing should also be considered for other arthropod-borne viruses with similar symptomology based on clinical presentation and travel history.

 |Test Code||Component||Reference Interval|